s-heins/articles/git/01 Introduction/Introduction.md

 I highly recommend adding the alias under `lg` for a pretty git tree right in your command line.

+## Outlook: Working with remotes and branches

 In the next article, we will be looking at how to work with remotes in case you want to save your work somewhere other than just your local machine and how to work with branches.

-If you work with multiple collaborators, working with branches in conjunction with a version control service that lets you create requests to propagate these changes into the main branch enables you to first review the changes before they go into your main branch most easily.
+If you work with multiple collaborators, working with branches in conjunction with a version control service such as github or gitlab that lets you create requests to propagate these changes into the main branch enables you to first review the changes before they go into your main branch most easily.
 Propagating changes from one branch to the other is called *merging* one branch into the other.
-Otherwise, collaborators would commit in the main branch and if something goes seriously wrong, you would have to roll back those changes and if a commit needs to be reworked, additional rework commits need to be added, potentially bloating up your tree instead of the collaborator being able to still add them to their commit before merging.
-However, there are working modes that use only one branch; this is called trunk-based development.
+Otherwise, collaborators would commit in the main branch and if something goes seriously wrong, they would have to roll back those changes.
+Or if a commit needs to be reworked, additional rework commits need to be added, potentially bloating up your tree instead of the collaborator being able to still add them to their commit before merging.
+There are working modes though that use only one branch; this is called trunk-based development.
 However, most teams I have worked in have chosen to work with branching and so-called *merge requests*, also called *pull requests*.
+More on working with branches in the next post though!

 ## Conclusion and command summary